 Requirements: The recipient will deliver a report of work completed to date at the Dakota Conference on the Northern Plains, sponsored by the Center for Western Studies, in 2024.
 The recipient will also be encouraged to seek publication in such scholarly journals as South Dakota History, North Dakota History, Great Plains Quarterly, Western American Literature, Western Historical Quarterly, Journal of the West, or Social Science Journal.
 The recipient must acknowledge the Center for Western Studies and the National Endowment for the Humanities in any publication.

 Schedule: The award will be given annually, and a recipient may not apply again for three years.
-Applications must be submitted to the Executive Director by August 6, 2021.
-The award recipient will be notified by August 20, 2021.
-One-half of the award amount will be available shortly thereafter, and the balance upon submission of a final report, due by August 19, 2022.
-The final report should be a draft of an article intended for submission to a scholarly journal.
+Applications must be submitted to the Executive Director by June 2, 2023.
+The award recipient will be notified by June 16, 2023.
+One-half of the award amount will be available shortly thereafter, and the balance upon submission of a final report, due by August 2, 2024.
+The final report should be in draft form of an article intended for submission to a scholarly journal.
 Deadline extensions will be considered.

 Previous Award Recipients